calebjmatthews/endless-desert/concept.md

   - SomeName, Lapidary Initiate: Tourmaline Jewelers, Creates jewelry Treasures, beginning with simple ones from beads, and developing to others over time
   - OtherName, Factious Ontologist: Cochlineal Scribes, Constantly getting kicked out of things, requires no payment but uses up time, in exchange for specialization into schools of thought
   - Asyut, Archetect (1st Class): Sandstone Artificers, Will build and improve road between Alabaster and your town, can be paid to send a crew to an Oasis, Herd, or Trading Post for improvement
-  - FourthName, Sober Commissar: Porcelain Commissars, Exchanges legal documents (?) for booze
+  - FourthName, Sober Commissar: Porcelain Commissars, Exchanges huge quantities of resources (esp. food and booze) for special treasures
   - FifthName, Feline Advocate: Keepers of the Hanging Gardens, Begins questline to discover, raise, and breed cats.
-Once completed, will buy
+Once completed, will buy existing cats
-- Lac, the Dessicated Town
+- Lac, the Forgotten Town
   - Can be rebuilt to provide Olibanum Resin, Dates, and Water
   - Lac, the Recovering Town (Water)
   - Lac, the Rising Town (Dates)